-Yabukita Tea Cultivar
+Yabukita Tea Cultivar (やぶきた)

 Every kind of tea plant comes from the same Camellia Sinensis plant family.
-Their differences show in forms of shape, taste, aroma, and color, etc. due to the different cultivars being used in the breeding of tea plants.
+Their differences show in forms of shape, taste, aroma, color, etc. due to the different cultivars being used in the breeding of tea plants.
 In Japan, Yabukita (やぶきた) is the most famous and commonly used cultivar, comprising 85% of the whole tea production.
 There are many reasons for using it on a large scale, mainly because of high yielding, frost resistance, and the ability to survive in any location.
 Yabukita is easy to spot due to its long and straight leaves and not to forget the intense green color.
-It continues to grow to stare and upwards like reaching for the sky.
+It continues to grow to stare upwards like reaching for the sky.

-It brings in the most profit with its high-quality tea, but the said quality can be lost if not harvested on time.
+Yabukita brings in the most profit with its high-quality tea, but the said quality can be lost if not harvested on time.
 Once the leaves have passed a certain time and are not cropped, all the qualities and characteristics of a good tea lose.
-Therefore, a lot of care goes into exercising Yabukita cultivar to get the best result.
-Thanks to Yabukita cultivar, the Japanese tea industry has managed to stay on top with consistent yields and offered high-quality tea.
+Therefore, a lot of care goes into exercising the Yabukita cultivar to get the best result.
+Thanks to the Yabukita cultivar, the Japanese tea industry has managed to stay on top with consistent yields and offered high-quality tea.

-In 1953-54, the Shizuoka prefecture tea industrial laboratory tested and bred Yabukita cultivar and finally registered it as tea cultivar number 6 in 1956.
+In 1953-54, the Shizuoka prefecture tea industrial laboratory tested and bred the Yabukita cultivar and finally registered it as tea cultivar number 6 in 1956.
 After two years of registration, it was recommended to be produced and cultivated in Shizuoka Prefecture, and then it spread to Japan.

-Parents Seedling of native Shizuoka species
+|Parents||Seedling of native Shizuoka species|

-Disease resistance Susceptible to anthracnose and gray blight
+|Disease resistance||Susceptible to anthracnose and gray blight|

 Here is Yabukita Sencha we carry: